Skip to Content

 As mentioned earlier, when the split cut occurs, this can isolate the post, which can lead to a scoring opportunity around the rim.

-On the diagram, as the split action happens near the perimeter, 5 dribbles into the lane area, indicated by the wavy arrow, and takes a close-range shot, represented by the wide arrow.
+On the diagram, as the split action happens near the perimeter, 5 dribbles into the lane area and takes a close-range shot, represented by the wide arrow.

 This diagram is similar to what was shown in the basic examples section.
 Basically, after 5 receives possession of the ball via the post entry pass, split action happens between 1 and 2.